zchoi/SPT/README.md

 </p> -->

 ## Dataset and Training Details
+> [!NOTE]
-> Note: For the data preparation, feature download, and training details, please refer to this [Repo](https://github.com/zchoi/S2-Transformer).
+> For the data preparation, feature download, and training details, please refer to this [Repo](https://github.com/zchoi/S2-Transformer).